A Guide to bringing a Professional Negligence Claim.

 How do I establish a breach of duty.?

 Where a duty is owed in contract or tort, the client must establish that there has been a breach of that duty.
 It is necessary to show that the professional did not comply with the standard of care owed.
 Negligence will be established only if the professional has made an error which no reasonable member of that profession would have made, in the same circumstances.
-So, it is not the standard of an outstanding advisor in their field but an ordinary one.
+So, it is not the standard of an outstanding adviser in their field but an ordinary one.

 Do I need expert evidence?